A SPACE TO CALL YOUR OWN

 about the record

 The Forest Effect's first release went through a long period of "digital fermentation" while the half-finished tunes sat neglected on a hard drive for years.
 Originally begun with Boston legend Paul Kolderie recording drums/bass at Camp Street Studios, Page and Kuris spent many a cold hour adding additional tracks at a CRS rehearsal space, but then hit the pause button.
 Something didn't smell right in there.
 Anyways.
 As Kuris/Page pivoted away from rehearsals with a rhythm section to focus more on recording, they revisited the Camp Street Sessions, liked what they heard, and decided it was time to finish.
-With Kolderie providing his mixing magic, the songs were finally printed and framed like photos on the shelf.
+With Kolderie providing the mixes, the songs were finally printed and framed like photos on the shelf.